Allyson Swaby

-Allyson Renee Swaby (born 3 October 1996) is an American-born Jamaican professional footballer who plays as a centre back for Paris Saint-Germain, on loan from Angel City FC, and the Jamaica women's national team.
+Allyson Renee Swaby (born 3 October 1996) is a professional footballer who plays as a centre back for Crystal Palace.
+Born in the United States, she represents Jamaica internationally.

 Amateur/College

-Swaby attended and played soccer for Hall High School, Connecticut.
+Swaby attended and played soccer for William Hall High School, Connecticut from 2010 to 2013.
+She also played youth soccer for Elite Clubs National League club Connecticut FC United from 2011 to 2014.

 She played college soccer for the Boston College Eagles in the United States, for four seasons between 2014 and 2017.